 24 months - 3 years old

-The wonderful world of Twos leads us to the Sprouts room where we will identify 5 colors, count to 5, take turns, follow 1 step directions, identify name and toilet train.
+The wonderful world of Twos leads us to the Saplings room where we will identify 5 colors, count to 5, take turns, follow 1 step directions, identify name and toilet train.

 Our patient teachers recognize that the budding independence of two year olds also adds frustration to their learning as they figure out how the world works.
 We will guide them while praising their efforts at trying new things.